 There are no priority countries; however, some RFPs will have country restrictions.
 In rounds that are open to all HEIs in the Western Hemisphere, we encourage diversity in country partnerships.
 For information on relative numbers of students studying in and from specific countries, please consult www.iie.org/research-and-publications/open-doors.

-Grant funds must typically be used and program activities, including exchanges, must take place within the agreed timeframe.
+Grant funds must typically be used and program activities, including exchanges, must take place within the one-year timeframe.
 With prior approval, however, the use of funds and/or implementation of the project may extend beyond the grant period.
 It is important to note that some RFPs may have strict conditions of funding and timing, and therefore, no flexibility will be shown in these cases.

+No, there are no priority fields.
 All academic fields are eligible, unless otherwise noted on the RFP.

 Current and new programs are both eligible as long as new innovations, especially to current programs, are presented and the proposal responds to the criteria in the RFP.

-Two-way exchanges of students are encouraged, as the RFPs are designed to promote bi-directional study abroad; however, proposed programs do not have to be bi-directional, unless specified in the RFP.
-It is also not a requirement that proposed programs involve reciprocal, balanced exchanges (i.e. equal ratio of student exchanges), unless specified in the RFP.
+Two-way exchanges of students are highly encouraged, as the RFPs are designed to promote bi-directional study abroad; however, proposed programs do not have to be bi-directional, unless specified in the RFP.
+It is also not a requirement that proposed programs involve reciprocal, balanced exchanges (i.e., equal ratio of student exchanges), unless specified in the RFP.